TrendingTechnology/PyBot/README.md

 * Note - Use `.env` or `.venv` instead of `env` or `venv` ( virtual environments ).
 It is to prevent pre-commit from scanning them.

 Also, great thanks to [python discord bot](https://github.com/python-discord/bot)!
-DevBot uses some of their's code
+PyBot uses some of their's code